Music: A Synthesis of Prenatal Stimuli

 We next consider evidence that the fetus can learn from patterns in its environment.
 The most promising evidence that fetuses are capable of learning has been reported by Spelt.14 In an experiment with sixteen women in the last two months of pregnancy, Spelt conditioned the fetuses to respond to a vibro-tactile stimulus.
 Initially the vibro-tactile stimulus alone did not produce a response.
 Next, the fetuses were exposed simultaneously to both the vibro-tactile stimulus and a loud sound which, alone, did produce a response.
 After fifteen to twenty such paired stimulations, the fetuses were conditioned to the point at which three or four successive responses to the vibro-tactile stimulus alone could be expected.
 Additional conditioning raised the number of successive conditioned responses to as high as eleven.

 Spelt’s experiment adds considerable plausibility to the idea that the fetus may learn responses to patterns inherent in prenatal stimuli.
 Greene15 suggests that oxygen, water, carbon dioxide, glucose, or their concentrations or combinations represent a kind of object for the fetus’s perception at one stage of development.
 Greene additionally proposes that vibrations, pulsations, and pressures incident to the mother’s physiologic activities, chiefly vascular and pulmonary, become an object during the later stages of fetal experience.
 Thus the consistent recurrence of these objects and the physiological and neuro-hormonal response of the fetus to them may constitute a sort of learning process.
-For example, during the last eight months of development, the fetus would be subjected to of the order of 1,000,000,000 repetitions of alternating strong and weak cardiovascular pulsations.
+For example, during the last seven months of development, the fetus would be subjected to the order of 20,000,000 repetitions of alternating strong and weak cardiovascular pulsations.
 The minimum we can expect is that such stimuli leave a lasting imprint on the fetus.
 If so, the psychological phenomenon of grouping sounds would seem to have its roots in the cardiovascular elements of prenatal experience, as has been suggested by Lourie.16 Salk17 has provided experimental evidence that the cardiovascular prenatal stimuli do leave such an imprint.
 He has demonstrated that when newborn children are exposed to the amplified sound of a normal heartbeat, they are quieter, are healthier, and gain weight faster than when they are not so exposed.
 This work by Salk has been replicated by Tulloch et al.18

 Specifically, let us attempt to picture the stimuli provided to the fetus by laughter on the part of the pregnant mother.
 Laughter, which involves contractions of the abdominal muscles and diaphragm, accompanied by high-pitched staccato vocal utterances, would constitute a definite climax to the pattern of speech sounds that evoked the laughter.
 These speech sounds would consist of phrases, repeated with gradual changes in words, intonation, and emphasis characteristic of humor.
 For the mother, the laughter would be accompanied by an exultant state and changes in her heart rate, breathing, and blood concentrations of oxygen and hormones.
 These changes would be expected to affect the fetus.
 The associated patterns involve a climactic change of acoustic, tactile, and chemical stimuli associated with a state of maternal well-being.
 If such patterns are repeated with sufficient frequency, they may become an object for fetal learning.
 According to this picture, the learning faculties of the fetus are not dormant until some definite moment when they suddenly become active but, instead, continuously grow.
 The difference between before and after birth may be more in the nature of the stimuli than in the degree to which learning may occur.